Characterization of a peculiar Einstein Probe transient EP240408a: an exotic gamma-ray burst or an abnormal jetted tidal disruption event?: Conclusions

 The observed properties of EP240408a, such as the long-lived duration ($\sim$\,5 d), (likely) high X-ray luminosity, and lack of bright radio emission, do not directly align with any known transient class at any likely redshift.
 We have considered a variety of interpretations for the multi-wavelength dataset, and favor a peculiar GRB or jetted TDE at high-$z$ ($z$\,$\gtrsim$\,$1$), though neither perfectly explains the observations.
 The distinguishing factor between these two scenarios will be the detection or non-detection of radio emission on the timescale of hundreds of days.
 In addition, measuring the distance scale (redshift) of the candidate host galaxy, which may require space-based observations (e.g., \textit{Hubble Space Telescope} or \textit{James Webb Space Telescope}), is critical to the interpretation of EP240408a.
 Future follow-up of \textit{Einstein Probe} transients on rapid timescales may reveal more events falling into this rare, and potentially new, class of transient and aid in determining its true nature.

 \acknowledgments

 The authors thank the EP team, in particular Nanda Rea, Weimin Yuan, Wenda Zhang, and Chichuan Jin, for useful discussions.
 The authors acknowledge Jimmy DeLaunay regarding \textit{Swift}/BAT and \textit{Fermi}/GBM, Gaurav Waratkar regarding \textit{AstroSat}/CZTI, and Dmitry Svinkin regarding \textit{Konus-Wind}.
-B. O. acknowledges useful discussions with Phil Evans regarding the XRT data.
-B. O. acknowledges useful discussions with Gourav Khullar and Anna O'Grady regarding the interpretation of the optical spectra.
+B. O. acknowledges useful discussions with Phil Evans regarding the XRT data, Kathleen Labrie regarding the Gemini data, and Gourav Khullar and Anna O'Grady regarding the interpretation of the optical spectra.
+J. H. thanks George Younes for useful discussions on the nature of the source.

 B. O. is supported by the McWilliams Postdoctoral Fellowship at Carnegie Mellon University.
 J. H. acknowledges support from NASA under award number 80GSFC21M0002.
 P. B. is supported by a grant (no. 2020747) from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel, by a grant (no. 1649/23) from the Israel Science Foundation and by a grant (no. 80NSSC 24K0770) from the NASA astrophysics theory program.
 M.N. is a Fonds de Recherche du Quebec – Nature et Technologies (FRQNT) postdoctoral fellow.
 S. S. is partially supported by LBNL Subcontract 7707915.
 G. B. acknowledges funding from the European Union’s Horizon 2020 programme under the AHEAD2020 project (grant agreement no. 871158).
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.

 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. Based on observations obtained at the international Gemini Observatory, a program of NSF's OIR Lab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the National Science Foundation on behalf of the Gemini Observatory partnership: the National Science Foundation (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
 This work is based on observations obtained with the Southern African Large Telescope.